What you'll need

 Dreamweaver is a great program for building and designing websites visually.
 But it can be daunting when you first open it.
 It has so many features—what are they all for?

-This eight-part tutorial series is designed to help you guide you through building a simple, yet elegant website in Dreamweaver CC 2015.
+This eight-part tutorial series is designed to help you guide you through building a simple, yet elegant website in Dreamweaver 2015.
 It will guide you through the process of defining the site, building the structure with HTML (Hypertext Markup Language), adding text and images, and styling the pages with CSS (Cascading Style Sheets).

 To keep the tutorial series to a reasonable length, you’ll build only two web pages; but once you have done so, you should have sufficient knowledge to create more pages on your own.